 You will need to use a fingerprint scanner to capture each user's fingerprints.
 For this reason, it may be helpful to have a terminal connected to the system at a registration center, such as a human resources or security office.
-BioStation, BioEntry Plus or BioLite Net devices can be used for fingerprint scanning when networked to the BioStar server or the SFR300 USB device can be connected directly to a BioStar client to provide convenient fingerprint scanning at a registration location.
+BioStation, BioEntry Plus, BioLite Net, or D-Station devices can be used for fingerprint scanning when networked to the BioStar server, or the BioMini USB device can be connected directly to a BioStar client to provide convenient fingerprint scanning at a registration location.